New Kingdom of Egypt: Height of power

 He campaigned later in the Levant capturing Edom and Moab.
 New kingdom Egyptian stelae from this period have been found in Jordan.
 Later, Egyptians conquered Qatna and Tunip where a statue of Ramses II was erected.
 Thus he recaptured Qadesh and northern Amurru.
-Nevertheless, like Seti I, he found that he could not permanently hold territory so far from base and after years of conflict, a peace treaty was concluded between the two nations.
+Nevertheless, like Seti I, he found that he could not permanently hold territory so far from base and after years of conflict, a peace treaty was concluded between the two states.
 Egypt was able to obtain wealth and stability under the rule of Ramesses, for more than half a century.
 His immediate successors continued the military campaigns, although an increasingly troubled court—which at one point put a usurper (Amenmesse) on the throne—made it increasingly difficult for a pharaoh to effectively retain control of the territories.

 Ramesses II built extensively throughout Egypt and Nubia, and his cartouches are prominently displayed, even in buildings that he did not construct.
 There are accounts of his honor hewn on stone, statues, and the remains of palaces and temples—most notably the Ramesseum in western Thebes and the rock temples of Abu Simbel.
 He covered the land from the Delta to Nubia with buildings in a way no king before him had.
 He also founded a new capital city in the Delta during his reign, called Pi-Ramesses.
 It previously had served as a summer palace during the reign of Seti I.

 Ramesses II constructed many large monuments, including the archaeological complex of Abu Simbel, and the Mortuary temple known as the Ramesseum.
 He built on a monumental scale to ensure that his legacy would survive the ravages of time.
 Ramesses used art as a means of propaganda for his victories over foreigners, which are depicted on numerous temple reliefs.
 Ramesses II erected more colossal statues of himself than any other pharaoh, and also usurped many existing statues by inscribing his own cartouche on them.

 Ramesses II was also famed for the huge number of children he sired by his various wives and concubines; the tomb he built for his sons (many of whom he outlived) in the Valley of the Kings has proven to be the largest funerary complex in Egypt.